ClimateClara/scripts_paper_assessment_basal_melt_param/README.rst

 The scripts to format the data and produce the figures can be found in the folder ``scripts_and_notebooks``.

+*Note - In the scripts, the NEMO runs are called 'OPM+number'.
+Here are the corresponding names given in the manuscript: OPM006=HIGHGETZ, OPM016=WARMROSS, OPM018=COLDAMU and OPM021=REALISTIC.*

 Initial data formatting (from raw NEMO output to interesting variables gridded on stereographic grid)